Our services

 In Toronto, the need for permits depends on the scope of your renovation.
 Minor cosmetic changes, like painting or replacing flooring, typically don’t require permits.
 However, structural changes (e.g., removing walls), additions, plumbing, electrical work, or altering the exterior often need a building permit from the City of Toronto.
 Check the City’s website or contact the Toronto Building division to confirm requirements for your specific project.

-• How can I find a reliable contractor in Toronto or the GTA?
+• What permits do I need for a home renovation in Toronto or the GTA?